agmui/rm-pico-setup-windows/README.md

 # Pico setup for Windows

+This is a forked repo of the pico set for windows.
+It is ment to set up the pi pico for robomasters so some repos and dependenceys wont be installed.

 [Download the latest release](https://github.com/raspberrypi/pico-setup-windows/releases/latest/download/pico-setup-windows-x64-standalone.exe)

 This project aims to create an easy-to-use installer to get started on Windows (using the C/C++ SDK) with [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and other RP2040-based boards.
 It is inspired by, and is roughly equivalent to, the [pico-setup](https://github.com/raspberrypi/pico-setup) project for Linux systems.